-As part of my experimentation of baking with almond, recently an article on NY-times by Nigella Lawson circulating on face book caught my attention.
+As part of my experimentations of baking with almond flour, recently an article on NY-times by Nigella Lawson circulating on face book caught my attention.
 The article was about Julia Child's Gateau Reine de Saba, French for Queen of Sheba cake የኑብያንዋ ንግሥት (የንግሥተ ሣባ)ቸኮላት ኪክ from Julia Child's first book, The French Chef.
 According to the article this cake was the first French cake Julia Child ever ate.

 There are many many ways to make a chocolate cake.
 People have been doing it for years, and there is - by no means - a standard "gospel" of proper procedures.
 I will assure you that you can deviate off of any chocolate cake recipes that you see fit and; you couldn't go wrong on chocolate and butter and flour.
 Just be sure to use the best quality chocolate and make sure to booze your cake with the best quality liqueur.
-In this case I used Amaratto Italian liqueur and fits well with the almond nuance of the cake.
-As usual, I didn't follow the recipe in the strictest sense and also omitted the sugar and went with raw honey and worked out perfect and was delicious.
+In this case I used Amaratto Italian liqueur which fitted well with the almond nuance of the cake.
+As usual.
+I also did not follow the recipe in the strictest sense and omitted the suga. r and went with raw honey as a sweetener which worked out perfectly delicious.

 So inline with the Nubian way of life, I stretched my imagination a bit and decided to use coffee and also korerima which is a unique spice indigenous to Ethiopia; closely related to coriander.
 And the out come was a pleasant surprise.